Family Law

 Supervised Parenting Time

-Temporary Protective Order of Restraint (TPOR)
+TPOR (Temporary Protective Order of Restraint)

 An order signed by the court in the State of Oregon which may limit one parent's removal of the children from the state and also preserve the current state of affairs for the children in regard to their daily activities.